 I drink their pain.
 I drown.
 I swallow their despair.
 I choke.
 I lick away the last traces of life.
 I die.
 Every time I leave a bit of myself behind.
 I am no longer human.

 I do not hunt.
 It is not part of my nature.
-I stumble along the streets, creep through flats and houses.
-Do not cross my path for I cannot guarantee your safety.
+I stumble along the streets, creep through the flat and corridors.
+Do not cross my path: I cannot guarantee your safety.
 I do not hunt and none the less I kill.
 I am no longer human.
 I am the shadow you see through closed eyes, the creature we all fear to become.
 I walk, yet I am dead to the world.

 You might look at me and think I do not feel.
 That is what the mysteries tell, is it not?
 That the heart dies along with the brain, shrivels like rotten flesh.
 It does not.
 I am no longer human but my heart will not understand, it still clings to a reality that is no longer a truth.
 My heart has no eyes to see, no mind to comprehend, no mouth to swallow the taste of death.
 I am no longer human.
 But my heart still is.

 I still remember the day we met.
 I never understood why I spoke to you in the first place and even less why you responded the way you did.
-With a smile and not with the stain of regret and loathing plastered upon your face.
-I have seen that so often.
+With a smile and not with the stain of regret and loathing plastered upon your face, as I had seen far too often.
 But not with you.
 Never with you.
 I warned you I was not an easy person.
 I warned you that I would destroy you one day.
-But you never believed, you were there for all these years.
+But you never believed, you were here for all these years.
 No matter what I did, you refused to go.
-You always said it was what friends are for: Staying when everyone else was leaving.
+You always said it was what friends are for: staying when everyone else had gone.
 Fidelity.
 Friendship.
 Trust.
 Why did you have to stay?
 Why did you let me break you?

-I died once and now I am dying again.
-This time more slowly, more painful.
-They have sedated me now most of the time.
-I am drifting away.
-My brain is rotten, eaten up by this parasite, this cancer that claims more space than I would allow him to have if I had a chance to forbid.
+They have sedated me now and most times I am drifting somewhere between worlds.
+My brain is rotten, eaten up by this parasite, this cancer that claims more space than I would allow it to have if I had a chance to forbid.
 To live.
-I am hallucinating now.
+I am hallucinating.
 Not the doctors, the nurses.
 The others.
 The ones that mattered.

-Oh I do, brother love.
+Oh I do, brother.
 I do.
-For now I see most clearly how I have ripped you all apart.
-Every man leaves a trace in other people’s lives but now I wish I never had.
+Because now I see most clearly how I have ripped you all apart.
+Every man leaves a trace in other people’s lives but today I wish I never had.
 I should have been all on my own.
 All alone.
 It would not have hurt that much.
 I am a Zombie, my body destroyed by medications and an illness I can no longer fight.
 I am an eater of man.
 I have devoured your souls.
 And I am sorry.
 So sorry.

 And there you are.
 You do not cry.
 I knew you would not.
 You touch my bold head with soft fingers, tracing the lines the operations have left on my skull.
 You sit down on the other side of my bed.
 You do not look away.
 You have become so thin my friend, there is not much left of you.
 And it is my fault.
 All of it is my fault alone.
 I am so sorry, my friend.
 I don’t want to go.
 I don’t want to leave you.
 I want to tell you but my traitorous mouth fails me.
-But a teardrop falls down from my eye and slowly flows over my face towards my lips.
-“Don’t be”, you say.
-“This is not your fault.
-I am angry but not at you.
-I know you did your best.”
+Only a single teardrop falls from my eye and slowly flows over my cheek towards my lips.
+‘Don’t be’, you say.
+‘This is not your fault.
+I know you did your best.’